ibm-cloud-docs/key-protect/create-import-tokens.md

     </table>

-    A successful `GET api/v2/import_token` request retrieves the import token for your service instance.
+    A successful `GET api/v2/import_token` request retrieves the import token for your {{site.data.keyword.keymanagementserviceshort}} instance.
 The response body contains the metadata that is associated with your import token, such as its creation date and policy details.